-Like other recent cars of its ilk, the Yeti is available with four-wheel drive or as a front-wheel-drive-only model.
-In either form it consumes fuel and emits gases at rates little worse than those of a regular hatchback.
+Like other recent cars of its ilk, the Yeti is available with petrol or diesel power and front or four-wheel drive.
+In whatever form you choose it consumes fuel and emits gases at rates little worse than those of a regular hatchback.

-The Yeti is a slightly unusual size.
-At only 4.2 metres in length, its proportions are somewhere between a Fiat Panda 4x4 and a conventional C-segment soft-roader such as the Volkswagen Tiguan.
+The Yeti is a slightly unusual size, however.
+At only 4.2 metres long, its blocky proportions and silhouette are somewhere between a Fiat Panda 4x4 and a conventional C-segment soft-roader such as the Volkswagen Tiguan.